mjkwis/AIxCards/.ai/password-reset-implementation-plan.md

 ---

 <PublicLayout
-  title="Set New Password - AIxCards"
+  title="Set New Password - 10xCards"
-  description="Set a new password for your AIxCards account"
+  description="Set a new password for your 10xCards account"
 >
   <div class="container mx-auto px-4 py-16">
     <div class="max-w-md mx-auto">